anytizer/ocunit/README.md

 but the implementation of that software to run a store.
 Please do not expect a code coverage test for OpenCart.

-End use of OCUnit is a semi techincal store owner or a development team dedicated to support the store onwer establish digital a store.
+End user of OCUnit is a semi techincal store owner or a development team dedicated to support the store onwer establish digital a store.

 OCUnit reads the ACTUAL database configuration values and URLs from within your OpenCart's config.php files to run tests.
 There are few [business rules](ini/config.ini) and configurations you should edit, to prepare your use.